dsp2003/clef/README.md

 + [F] Toy (Lego) Blocks no longer fall when placed.
 Now it's possible to build colourful plastic castles

++ [F] Book Blocks act like platforms and can be passed through

 + [M] Recoloured Titanium Ore and Titanium Bars to be more distinguishable from Silver and Iron

 + [R] Diamond ore will spawn instead of "perfectly cut" diamonds in unvisited worlds (diamonds will still spawn in treasure chests)